-So, let's take a look at the features and standard equipment you can find on Japanese Hijet UTVs for sale in the USA.
+So, let's take a look at the features and standard equipment you can find on Japanese Hijet Mini Dump UTVs for sale in the USA.
 But, before we dive in, let's be clear that not every model literally has every single one of these features.
 Certainly, the newest models will have a lot, but if you're not sure, or if there's a particular feature you really cannot do without, then of course ask before you buy.
-But be reassured, when it comes to the basic equipment everyone wants -- like 4WD and AC + heat -- you can stop worrying right now, as these are standard.
+But be reassured, when it comes to the basic equipment everyone wants -- such as 4WD and AC + heat -- you can stop worrying right now, as these are standard.

 Engine and transmission

 Hijet UTVs are sold as off-road use only vehicles in the USA and are limited to a top speed of 20 MPH.
 However, even though they are for off-road use only, their engines and transmissions are so quiet and smooth that your experience from the cab is of levels of refinement far better than you have any right to expect from an off-road UTV.
 You see, these Japanese-built UTVs are powered by sophisticated 3-cylinder, 12-valve gasoline engines with electronic fuel injection.
 To anyone familiar with Kubotas, Can-Ams, Kawasaki or other work UTVs, this could seem incredible, but these vehicles are so quiet that the can even be driven around highly strung animals like horses and not spook them at all.